Veteran Actor-Director Visu Passes Away

 The veteran actor-filmmaker is survived by wife Sundari and daughters, Lavanya, Sangeetha, and Kalpana.
 As per the latest updates, Visu’s final rites will be held in Chennai today (March 23, Monday).

-Visu later made a successful career as a screenwriter and penned some highly popular Tamil films, including the blockbuster Rajinikanth starters, Netrikann, Thillu Mullu, Mr. Bharath, Nallavanukku Nallavan, and so on.
-Later, he made his acting debut with the SP Muthuraman project Kudumbam Oru Kadambam, which was also penned by himself.
+Visu, later made a successful career as a screenwriter and penned some highly popular Tamil films, including the blockbuster Rajinikanth starrers, Netrikann, Thillu Mullu, Mr. Bharath, Nallavanukku Nallavan, and so on.
+Later, he made his acting debut with the SP Muthuraman project Kudumbam Oru Kadambam, which was also penned by him.

 Also Read: